BrainhackMTL/psy6983_2021/content/en/modules/fmri_parcellation/index.md

 Contact Desiree Lussier if you have questions on this module, or if you want to check that you completed successfully all the exercises.

 ## Resources
-The first portion of this module was presented by Pierre Bellec during Brainhack School 2020
+The first portion of this module was presented by Pierre Bellec during Brainhack School 2020 and teh notebook was created by Desiree Lussier for this module.

 The tutorial slides are available [here](https://docs.google.com/presentation/d/1mTJoOSRKtGzhWeNLa9PXyKUYA0p9733UHVWrmIyi4zs/edit?usp=sharing).